In the Embedded Security Challenge (ESC), a Blue Team designs a target system. A Red Teams try to hack it.

-All competition details and instructions regarding the submission process can be found on the ESC's Github repository, launching spring 2018.
+All competition details and instructions regarding the submission process can be found on the ESC Github repository.

-ESC is organized by The MoMA Lab at NYU Abu Dhabi.
+ESC is developed by members of The MoMA Lab at NYU Abu Dhabi.

-- CSAW North America - NYU Tandon School of Engineering
+- CSAW US-Canada - hosted by NYU Tandon School of Engineering, founding institution (Brooklyn, USA)